U.S. Coast Guard

 Enlisted Assignments Branch EPM-2

 All solicitations are being released via rated and non-rate specific ALCGENL solicitations in September.
-As PATFORSWA vacancies may occur throughout the assignment year, members are encouraged to monitor message board in the event that we need to re-solicit.
+As PATFORSWA vacancies may occur throughout the assignment year, members are encouraged to monitor ALCGENL Bulletins in for the latest vacancies and information.

 Cutter underway OPTEMPO is very high, often in excess of 4000 hours annually.
 While underway, cutters conduct maritime interception operations, maritime security operations, river patrols, off-shore oil infrastructure security, and training engagements with regional partners.
 In-port routines are similar to that of a stateside 110' patrol boat with a combination of crew rest, training, maintenance and mission preparations.
 Cutter personnel are responsible for cutter maintenance and normal in-port watch stations.
 Racks are available for both male and female applicants.

-Priority one assignments are available in the following afloat crews:
+Priority one assignments are available aboard the following cutters:

 RELIEF WPB EPO and RELIEF WPB FS.